 8. Nankana Sahib

-Sikh believers from all over the globe go to Nankana Sahib, the birthplace of Guru Nanak Dev Ji, the founder of Sikhism, since it is a location of enormous religious importance.
+Sikh believers from all over the globe go to Nankana Sahib, the birthplace of Nanak Dev Ji, the founder of Sikhism, since it is a location of enormous religious importance.

 The renowned Iqbal Manzil, where Allama Iqbal, Pakistan’s national poet, was born, is situated in Sialkot, a city well-known for its sports goods sector.

 Last but not least, Gujranwala, famous for its wrestlers and cuisine, provides a window into the dynamic Punjabi culture and way of life.